Use code ESIMDB15 for 15% discount. Limited time only.

 Tried their Smart Traveller eSIM and it worked great!
 It connects to Digi in Malaysia, and XL in Indonesia.
 Both 4G.
 It roams via Thailand but decent speed, no trouble at all.
 Tethering worked too.
 No fancy app or anything but it just works.

-There are more than 100 eSIM providers and over 5,400 prepaid data plans available for use in Malaysia.
-With a wide variety of plan options, travelers can easily find an eSIM that matches their needs.
+Over 100 providers and more than 5600 prepaid data plans are available in Malaysia.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their needs.

 CelcomDigi: Formed from the merger of Celcom and Digi, CelcomDigi is one of Malaysia's largest mobile network operators, offering extensive coverage and a wide range of services.